cosmicjs/cosmicjs/README.md

 # cosmicjs
-This is the repo for the Cosmic JS content management platform that will allow contributors and users to communicate and view updates on issues.
+This repo serves as a place for users to communicate and view updates on issues for the Cosmic JS content management platform.

 Sign up at https://cosmicjs.com